accordproject/concerto-validate-rs/README.md

 # Concerto Validator RS

 A Rust library that validates Accord Project Concerto data models in their JSON AST (Abstract Syntax Tree) format.
-This library replicates the validation logic from the JavaScript implementation found in the [Accord Project Concerto repository](https://github.com/accordproject/concerto).

 ## Overview

 This validator implements the core functionality of the JavaScript `validateMetaModel` function by:

 1. Loading the raw [Concerto Metamodel JSON](https://github.com/accordproject/concerto-metamodel/blob/main/lib/metamodel.json) directly as the validation schema
-2. Using a `MetamodelManager` that works with raw JSON instead of hardcoded Rust structs
+2. Using a `ModelManager` that works with raw JSON instead of hardcoded Rust structs.
+Except for a few structs needed to replicate some functionality of the `introspect` classes.
-3. Using a `Serializer` (equivalent to the JavaScript Serializer class) that validates JSON structure against the metamodel
-4. Using a `Factory` (equivalent to the JavaScript Factory class) for semantic validation
-5. Providing comprehensive error reporting for validation failures

 ## Features